 Evolving vehicle safety technology will help fleet operators to mitigate the frequency and cost of crashes.
 It will also assist in avoiding false insurance claims and positively impact vehicle downtime through minimised damage and reduced repair times.

-How will tyre tech answer future mobility challenges?
+How will tyre technology answer future mobility challenges?

-Innovative tyre tech is indispensable for future transport technology.
-The driverless commercial vehicles of the future will need to move both people and goods round the clock.
+Innovative tyre technology is indispensable for future transportation.
+The driverless commercial vehicles of the future will need to move both people and goods around the clock.
 Vehicles will always be operating and experience high loads, putting continuous pressure on tyres.

 1. Tyres will be thinner but with a higher load capacity

-Tyres engineered for autonomous electric vehicles will provide higher load carrying capacity in a larger diameter and narrower width.
-This will allow vehicle platforms to maximize cargo space without compromising performance.
+Tyres engineered for autonomous electric vehicles will provide higher load-carrying capacity in a larger diameter and narrower width.
+This will allow vehicle platforms to maximise cargo space without compromising performance.

 2. Tyres will go air free